ion1241/Functional_Profiling/README.md

-# Geochip_FunctionalAnalisys
+# Functional analisys project comparing Metagenomics, Metabarcoding and microarrays.

-Files and Scripts from Geochip miniproject
+Files and Scripts from the project.

 I hope to publish this stuff soon.